TheOdinProject/curriculum/foundations/html_css/css-foundations.md

 }
 ~~~

 What `.subsection.header` does is it selects any element that has both the `subsection` *and* `header` classes.
 Notice how there isn't any space between the `.subsection` and `.header` selectors.
 This syntax basically works for chaining any combination of selectors except for multiple type selectors.
-This is because `divp` would try to select a literal `<divp>` element which doesn’t exist, and either way, an element can’t be two different types at once.
+For example, if you tried to chain the `div` and `p` type selectors like `divp`, then the selector would try to select a literal `<divp>` element which doesn’t exist.
+In general, a type selector can't be chained since an element can’t be two different types at once.

 #### Descendant Combinator